techiediaries/techiediaries/_posts/2019/Angular/2019-09-16-angular-file-upload-progress-bar.md

 Nest.js is a [TypeScript framework](https://www.techiediaries.com/angular/typescript-node-ionic-chat/) for building server-side apps inspired by Angular so it's easier to learn by Angular developers since it makes use of the same concepts such as controllers, services and dependency injection etc.

 > In this tutorial, we'll be implementing the frontend.
-For the backend, please check out:
+For the backend, check out:
 >
 > [Nest.js Tutorial: File Uploading with Multer and Serving Static Files in Nest](https://www.techiediaries.com/nestjs-upload-serve-static-file/)